ivanbarto/havas-assignment/README.md

-# kotlin-repos
+# reddit

-First of all, I want to thank Swiftly for this great opportunity!
+First of all, I want to thank you for this great opportunity!
 It has been a fun challenge to develop this product.
 I hope you like the end result!

 Instructions to compile the project: